 New-build homes too small for families

 The research revealed that more than half of the new homes being built are not big enough to meet the needs of people who purchase them.
 RIBA explained that new homes were failing to offer sufficient storage space, the space required to eat and socialise together and room to accommodate a growing family or ageing relatives.
+Homeowners who need additional storage space have the option to rent self storage units.

 On average, buyers of a new three-bedroom home are missing four square metres, equivalent to the size of a family bathroom.
 Furthermore, the smallest three-bedroom homes included in RIBA’s survey were found to be missing space equivalent to an entire double bedroom.